Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Estimation for Compartmental Models in Epidemiology

 \subsection{Least Squares Estimator and Maximum Likelihood Estimator}

-Compartmental models are widely used mathematical models for the study of infectious diseases, in which the population is assigned to compartments with labels such as \textit{S} (Susceptible), \textit{I} (Infectious), and \textit{R} (Recovered and immune) \citep{Diekmann2013}.
-For example, the most basic compartment model in epidemiology is the SIR model, in which each living individual is assumed to be in one of the above three compartments at any given time.
-The model specifies the rates at which individuals change their compartment, which include the progresses from $S$ to $I$ when infected, and from $I$ to $R$ upon recovery.
-Various extensions to SIR have been extensively developed in the literature of epidemiology \citep{ModelingInfectious}.

 Let $f(x, \theta)$ denote the number of infected cases at time $x\in\Omega\subseteq\mathbb{R}^{+}$, where $\theta\in\Theta\subseteq\mathbb{R}^q$ is a set of unknown calibration parameters associated with the compartmental model.
-For instance, an SIR model contains two parameters, $\theta=(\beta,\gamma)$, where $\beta$ is the infection rate controlling the transition from $S$ to $I$, and $\gamma$ is the recovery rate controlling the transition from $I$ and $R$.
+In the case of SEIR model \eqref{eq:detSEIRmodel}, $q=6$ and $f(x, \theta)=\kappa E(x)$, where $E(x)$ is the solution of $E$ in the ordinary differential equations of \eqref{eq:detSEIRmodel}.
 Suppose that $y_i$ is the reported number of infected cases at time $x_i$.
 Then, given the reported number of infected cases in $n$ days, $\{(x_i,y_i)\}^n_{i=1}$, the commonly used approach to estimate the parameters is to minimize the sum of squared differences between actual numbers of infected cases and simulation outputs from compartmental models.
 The estimated parameters are denoted by $\hat{\theta}_n^{\rm{LS}}$, where $LS$ stands for least squares, and they are obtained by

 In addition to the least squares estimator, the maximum likelihood estimator (MLE) is also a commonly used estimation approach.
 Assume that $y_i\sim\text{Poi}(f(x_i,\theta))$, where $i=1,\ldots,n$, we obtain the MLE for the calibration parameters by